craigfrancis/php-is-literal-rfc/readme.md

 And Larry Garfield notes that in Drupal's ORM "the table name itself is user-defined" (not in the PHP script).

-While most systems will be able to use literals entirely, those that cannot will be able to use a Query Builder - one that validates the majority of its input are literals, and the exceptions can be accepted via appropriate validation and escaping (i.e. does this string match a known table name, or a valid format).
+While most systems will be able to use literals entirely, those that cannot will be able to use a Query Builder - one that validates the majority of its inputs are literals, and the exceptions can be accepted via appropriate validation and escaping (i.e. does this string match a known table name, or a valid format).

-Have a look at [this example gist](https://gist.github.com/craigfrancis/5b057414de4119bcc80163ac669a7360) to see all the different ways this can be done.
+Have a look at [this example gist](https://gist.github.com/craigfrancis/5b057414de4119bcc80163ac669a7360#file-is_literal-php-L235) to see how it can be done.

-### Existing String Functions

-Trying to determine if the `is_literal` flag should be passed through functions like `substr()` etc is difficult.
-Having a security feature be difficult to reason about, gives a much higher chance of mistakes.

-### Reflection API

-The Reflection API currently allows you to "introspect classes, interfaces, functions, methods and extensions"; it's not currently setup for object methods to inspect the code calling it.
-Even if that was to be added (unlikely), it could only check if the literal was defined there, it couldn't handle variables (tracking back to their source), nor could it provide any future scope for these checks (aka "Phase 2").

 ## Backward Incompatible Changes

-No known BC breaks, except for code-bases that already contain userland functions `is_literal()`, `literal_implode()` or `literal_concat()`.
+No known BC breaks, except for code-bases that already contain the userland function `is_literal()`.

 ## Proposed PHP Version(s)